deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

 Jeronimo then introduced the initial administrator prototype, which was still in an early development phase.
 After pretending she already had an admin account, she proceeded to log in.
 She encountered the home admin page, which displayed three main functions available to the user: Rules, Issues, and Regular View.
 However, Shibam informed her that only the "Issues" option was functional at this stage.

-Jessica selected the "Issues" option and was able to see a single account that had received multiple reports.
+Jesica selected the "Issues" option and was able to see a single account that had received multiple reports.
 She questioned why only one account was displayed and inquired about what would happen if multiple accounts appeared on the issues page—specifically, how admins would be able to select and search for different cases.

 She then reviewed the three available actions: Warn, Ban, and Dismiss.
 She commented that these three actions seemed appropriate and sufficient.